G4din/DM-Football/README.md

 Please refer to the individual folders and files in this repository for detailed information, code, and documentation related to each milestone.

 ## Team Members
-- Douglas Gådin
+- Carl Douglas Gådin
 - Markus Lindgren
 - Philipp Wunsch

 ## Miscellaneous
 This project is released as a project related to the course CSCI 5502-872 Data Mining at University of Colorado Boulder.

-For questions or inquiries, please contact through [email](mailto:caga3121@colorado.edu).
+For questions or inquiries, please contact Carl Douglas Gådin through [email](mailto:caga3121@colorado.edu).

 # Get Started